 Myosin is a major contractile protein which converts chemical energy into mechanical energy through the hydrolysis of ATP.
 Myosin is a hexameric protein composed of a pair of myosin heavy chains (MYH) and two pairs of nonidentical light chains.
 Myosin heavy chains are encoded by a multigene family.
 In mammals at least 10 different myosin heavy chain (MYH) isoforms have been described from striated, smooth, and nonmuscle cells.
 These isoforms show expression that is spatially and temporally regulated during development. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MYH1 Gene

 MYH1 (Myosin, Heavy Chain 1, Skeletal Muscle, Adult) is a Protein Coding gene.
-Diseases associated with MYH1 include familial gastric cancer.
-Among its related pathways are RhoGDI Pathway and ERK Signaling.
-GO annotations related to this gene include actin binding and motor activity.
+Among its related pathways are RhoGDI Pathway and PAK Pathway.
+GO annotations related to this gene include nucleotide binding and calmodulin binding.
 An important paralog of this gene is MYH4.

 UniProtKB/Swiss-Prot for MYH1 Gene